Pages

 Viscounts Allendale

-Their house at Darton seems always to have been Darton Hall, a rather grand 17th century farmhouse (sadly now demolished), and references in Burke's Landed Gentry and some other sources to their being seated at 'The Oaks, Darton' seem to be in error.
-The genealogy below begins with George Beaumont (c.1600-64) of Darton, whose parentage is uncertain.
-His son William Beaumont (1638-1713) bought the Chapelthorpe Hall estate near Sandal Magna in 1683, and in his later years styled himself as 'gentleman'.
+George's house at Darton seems to have been Darton Hall, a rather grand 17th century farmhouse (sadly now demolished), and references in Burke's Landed Gentry and some other sources to their being seated at 'The Oaks, Darton' seem to be in error.
+George's son William Beaumont (1638-1713) bought the Chapelthorpe Hall estate near Sandal Magna in 1683, and in his later years styled himself as 'gentleman'.

 Darton Hall in the mid 20th century, from an old postcard.